alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 Additional audio material can be layered on top of the generated voices using the **Overlay Clips** panel in the editor.
 Each clip entry stores the file path, a start time, amplitude, pan position and optional fade times.
+In the JSON definition these live under the ``overlay_clips`` list.
 The duration and finish time columns are populated automatically after a file is selected.
 You can audition a single clip without exporting the entire track by highlighting it and pressing **Start Clip**; the button changes to **Stop Clip**